 - Lease period at least 75% of the economic life of asset.

-- Lease contract can’t be cancelled either party before end of lease period.
+- Lease contract can’t be cancelled by either party before end of lease period.

 - The lessee incurs maintenance operating and insurance expenses on the asset.